 Don’t worry if you need to adjust after applying the split—you can click and drag the split lines to fine-tune the size of each pane until it fits your needs just right.

-How do I split my Excel Windows in two screens?
+How to split my Excel Windows?

 How to use Excel split screen vertically?